ESCIP/escip.github.io/intro.md

 Browse the notebooks 🚀
 ^^^

-Use search window to find notebooks on various topics in Chemistry, Physics and Biology
+Use the right panel or search window to find notebooks on various topics in Chemistry, Physics and Biology.

 :::
 ::::